 Kid in Germany solves centuries-old problem posed by Isaac Newton, the one about figuring out the path of a projectile under the effects of gravity — including air resistance.
 Yup!
 No frictionless void for this kid.

 Yes, that’s the exact headline of this article.
 Isn’t that just exactly the headline you want to read?
 These former nuclear missile silos have been converted into luxury condos, with a pool, movie theater, library, fitness room and their own independent power (solar and wind!).
 For only $2M, they were a steal, too.

 Be sure to poke around their website and see conceptual drawings, debris-cleaning photos and some of the amenities planned.

 Ice Berg Flips

 Not a sight you see every day, unless you live in the right places, I guess.

-John’s a geek from way back.
+About John: John’s a geek from way back.
 He’s been floating between various computer-related jobs for years, until he settled into doing tech support in higher ed.
 Now he rules the Macs on campus with an iron hand (really, it’s on his desk).

 Pracownik’s art is so enchanting that I had difficulty picking just a few cards that he illustrated to share.
 Believe me, it look serious work to narrow it down to five, which may be the most cards I’ve ever scanned to share for a tarot deck ever!
 I couldn’t help myself!
 Look at “The Sun”.
 What a beautiful, darling landscape.